 Our K-8 teaching focuses first on developing basic musical skills, then honing their instrumental skills and incorporating them with ensemble performance.
 All of these steps simultaneously build upon students’ growing patience, determination, team-work and problem solving.
 As many students are learning an instrument for the first time, more experienced students are encouraged to assist and mentor those who are beginners, utilizing their critical thinking skills and empathy.

 Open for high school students Monday – Friday, the structure of POP Academy is tailored for greater flexibility and to give teenage students a wide breadth of experiences and preparation for successful futures post graduation.
 High school students have a number of commitments and interests from evening jobs to other extracurricular activities.
 As such there are two levels of participation offered: one for those who can only participate three days a weeks and those who can participate five days a week.
 Each track has its own obligations and responsibilities to which students are held accountable.
 Everyday after school students are offered tuition-free sessions on a variety of topics, instrumental instruction and orchestral practice.
 The year is organized into 10-week sessions in addition to regular ensemble and orchestral work.
 A Student Council was formed so that teens gain experience as leaders and in decision making.

-We provide a tuition-free 6-week summer program that is open to all Play On, Philly! students and to students who are with partnering Philadelphia Music Alliance For Youth (PMAY) organizations.
+We provide a 6-week summer program that is open to all young musicians in Philadelphia.
 The rigorous program runs for several hours each day and immerses children in musical instruction, hands-on learning activities, educational games, and performances.
 Teenage students are invited to help as interns.